-Delta Disaster Services will test your home or business for lead paint and treat any affected areas by removing the lead paint and repainting with non-lead-based paints and coatings.
-You must be trained and licensed to perform lead paint removal, and the Delta Disaster Services team has all the necessary training and licenses to safely perform the intricate process of lead paint removal.
+Delta Restoration Services will test your home or business for lead paint and treat any affected areas by removing the lead paint and repainting with non-lead-based paints and coatings.
+You must be trained and licensed to perform lead paint removal, and the Delta Restoration Services team has all the necessary training and licenses to safely perform the intricate process of lead paint removal.

 Don’t Know What to Expect?
 We’ll Walk You Through Our Process:

 - We are available to take your call 24 hours a day, 7 days a week.
-No matter when you have an emergency, Delta Disaster Services is standing by to help you.
+No matter when you have an emergency, Delta Restoration Services is standing by to help you.

 - No matter when you call, we will have someone at your home within two hours.
 That’s our policy.

 - When our experts get to your home, they will make an initial assessment of the damage and loss.